The Training Montage Rocky

 The meat locker is where training and character intersect

-Rocky's meat-punching sessions in Paulie's meatpacking plant were initially a practical solution — he had nowhere else to train.
-Paulie brought Rocky into the freezer hoping to trade access for a job with Gazzo.
-The scene is where Rocky delivers the film's most quoted line: "She's got gaps.
+Rocky's meat-punching sessions in the meatpacking plant where Paulie works were initially a practical solution — he had nowhere else to train.b25 b26 Paulie brought Rocky into the freezer hoping to trade access for a job with Gazzo.b25 The scene is where Rocky delivers the film's most quoted line: "She's got gaps.
 I got gaps.
-Together we fill gaps."
-The meat-punching became the image the media seizes on in beat 23, when Paulie brings TV reporters without permission.
+Together we fill gaps."2 The meat-punching became the image the media seizes on in beat 28, when Paulie brings TV reporters without permission.b28

-Stallone hit the hanging carcasses with enough force to permanently flatten his knuckles — a physical commitment that matched the character's.
+Stallone hit the hanging carcasses with enough force that he reported lasting damage to his knuckles — a physical commitment that matched the character's.3

 The steps became a permanent American landmark

 The 72 stone steps leading to the Philadelphia Museum of Art are permanently known as "the Rocky Steps."
-More than four million people visit the bronze Rocky statue at their base each year.
-The steps have become a secular pilgrimage — people run them for the same reason Rocky does.
+A bronze Rocky statue stands near the base of the steps and draws a steady stream of visitors each year.4 The steps have become a secular pilgrimage — people run them for the same reason Rocky does.
 They are proving something to themselves. (encyclopedia of greater philadelphia)